This American Slow Cooker Goulash with hamburger and pasta is a warm and comforting all-in-one meal that makes

 - This recipe uses simple ingredients that you already have around.

-- Goulash is an all-in-one meal, so no side dishes are needed.
+- Goulash is a one pot meal, so no side dishes are needed.

 - It has mass appeal.
 Whether you're a meat lover, a kid who plays with their food, or a parent who just wants their kid to eat a dang vegetable once this decade, there's something here for everyone.

 Key Ingredients and Substitutions

-- Ground beef - An 80-90% lean meat is perfect, but you can also use ground turkey or chicken for a new flavor.
+- Ground beef - An 80-90% lean meat is perfect, but you can also use ground turkey if you prefer.

 - Vegetables - This recipe uses staples like onion and green peppers.
 I like adding mushrooms sometimes.
 Baby portobellos have a hearty texture and do well in tomato dishes.
 If you add some chopped up spinach, no one will even notice and they’ll get the benefit of getting more leafy greens.

 - Seasoning - Italian seasoning (a combination of rosemary, oregano, basil, thyme, and sage) is what flavors this dish.
-Though, we also really like Cavender's Greek Seasoning for a more peppery/less herby alternative.
 If you like more kick, add Hungarian paprika to the pot—it’s from the nightshade family the same as tomatoes and works great in red sauces.

 - Pasta- This recipe calls for elbow macaroni, but just about any pasta will work.
 If your kids are picky eaters, use a fun pasta shape like some twirly noodles, wagon wheel pasta, or any of these fun pasta shapes.

 - Cheddar cheese - Classic sharp cheddar is our favorite, but really any blend of melting cheeses will work here (Monterey Jack, Colby Jack, or Mexican Blend), so let your preference be your guide.

 How To Make Slow Cooker Goulash With Hamburger

 - Sear meat- Brown the ground beef in a skillet using our no-fail method for browning ground beef, then drain the fat before adding it to your slow cooker.